 Fatal Half Measures The Culture of Democracy in the Soviet Union Yevgeny Yevtushenko Antonina Bouis 9780316968836 Books

-This book starts with a poem, "Half Measures," which pictures Russian society in 1989:
+This book starts with a poem, "Half Measures," which pictures Russian society in 1989:"on the brink of precipices,

 because we can't jump halfway across.